Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

 • Two (2) or more K-8 schools

-• Involving two (2) or more classroom teachers
+• Involving two (2) or more K-8 classroom teachers

 • A mathematics educator from a community college, college, or university

-The grant is encouraged to include preservice teachers as a part of its design.
-Each team may also include high school teachers.
+This grant encourages the inclusion of coaches and preservice teachers as a part of the design process.
+Each team may also include high school mathematics teachers.

-The team will develop and organize a series of activities that can be used on a regular basis (weekly or monthly) to guide students to explore, create, and connect powerful mathematics thinking to their world.
+The team will develop and organize a series of activities that can be used on a regular basis (weekly or monthly) to guide students to explore, create, and connect powerful mathematics thinking to their world experiences.
 Teachers will pilot materials with students, and revise the information as the project progresses.

 For upper elementary students, career opportunities and preparation for the world of work should also be part of the discussion during the year, perhaps including speakers who actively engage students in some aspect of the work they do as well as explain how mathematics is used.